 Planning for the future should also involve you and your family having Lasting Powers of Attorney so that others can manage financial matters and give instructions about welfare and care or you or others in the event of being unable to do so due to age of illness.

 The current edition of Chambers High Net Work Guide, a key publication for the international private wealth market, has ranked the Trusts, Wills and Estates team in Band 1 for private wealth law (York, Hull and surrounds).
-In addition, the team is recognised in the guide’s National Leaders (outside London) rankings for the first time this year (2021).
+The team is also recognised in the guide’s National Leaders (outside London) category.
 Chambers is one of the leading independently researched guides to the legal profession.
 The team is also ranked by Legal 500 UK.